 - Public recreation value

 Conservation / Memorial Forests are not intended for sale and can not be sold unelss re-classified by the County Board as non-conservation.
-Memorial Forest lands are now conveniently identified in the 2011 Plat Book produced by the local Soil and Water Conservation District.
+Pine County Memorial Forest lands are identified in the 2017 Plat Book available at the Pine County Recorders office.

 County Board resolution and list of Conservation and Conservation/Memorial lands.